pbutarbutar/game_currency/README.md

 For to run test unit we only change docker-compose.test.yml to docker-compose.yml

-In the docker compose there is service for ready to installed
+In the docker compose there is service is already success to install
 1. Go
 2. MySQL

-After 2 steps runing completed
-Port Expose : 8083 and apps already can to using

 All endpoint there is already to use.
 How to use enpdoint please follow like below,